You're in luck if you’re wondering how to lose weight without counting calories. Weight loss can be easier than you think!

 6. Go Low-Carb at Night

-Choose lower-carb foods at night, especially if you’re not as active during evening hours as you are earlier in the day.
+Choose lower-carb foods at night, especially if you’re not as active during evening hours as earlier in the day.

-While carbohydrates give you energy, eating too many of them allows your body to turn excess carbs into stored body fat.
+While carbohydrates give you energy, eating too many allows your body to turn excess carbs into stored body fat.

 Unless you’re physically active at night, focus on non-starchy veggies, protein foods, or lower-carb dairy foods in the evening.